Thailand in World War II: Resistance

 Coinciding with Phibun's efforts to distance himself from the Japanese, the Allied Invasion of Italy and the downfall of Benito Mussolini sent shock waves through the Thai government, and an emergency cabinet meeting was convened to discuss the European situation.
 Analogies with Italy were soon being made.
-"Badoglio" became an increasingly popular Thai political epithet, and the Japanese envoy in Berlin was advised by Reichsmarschall Göring, who was old friend with Tojo and many Thai generals at Prussian Military Academy, to keep a close watch on Thailand, lest it turn into an "Oriental Italy."
+"Badoglio" became an increasingly popular Thai political epithet, and the Japanese envoy in Berlin was advised by Reichsmarschall Hermann Göring to keep a close watch on Thailand, lest it turn into an "Oriental Italy."

 Despite the increasing domestic discontent and Japanese distrust, Phibun's political demise would not come until the following year.

 Pridi, the regent, from his office at Thammasat University, ran a clandestine movement that, by the end of the war, had, with Allied aid, armed more than 50,000 Thais to resist the Phibun government and the Japanese.
 In 1944 he managed to engineer the unseating of Phibun, who was replaced by Khuang Aphaiwong, the civilian son of a minor nobleman and linked politically with conservatives like Seni.
 Khuang's main task was to continue the charade of collaboration whilst shielding the growing underground movement.
 He succeeded in this to a great extent, convincing not only Nakamura, but also the notorious Masanobu Tsuji.

 By the beginning of 1945, preparations were actively being pursued for a rising against the Japanese.
 Plans for an uprising relied on the success of a quick, surprise strike by a special police unit against the Japanese command structure.
 The residences of leading officers and the Japanese communications facilities were kept under surveillance.
 The police assault was to be coordinated with a general attack by the partly mechanised Thai 1st Army against Japanese troops in Bangkok.
 Fortifications, in the guise of air raid shelters, had been dug at key crossroads, and additional troops had been brought into the city in small groups in civilian clothing.
 The task of Free Thai forces elsewhere would be to thwart Japanese efforts to reinforce their Bangkok garrison by cutting communications lines and seizing airfields.

 Pridi had to take into consideration that the Japanese were building up their forces in Thailand, which was likely to become a battlefront in the near future.
 Previously most Japanese soldiers stationed in Thailand had been support troops, but in December 1944 the local command had been upgraded from garrison status to a field army.
 The Japanese were gathering supplies and constructing fortifications for a last-ditch defensive effort at Nakhon Nayok, about 100 kilometres northeast of Bangkok.